We are no longer accepting patients at our Sebastian location and are directing new patients to our Palm Bay and Melbourne locations.

 To destroy breast cancer cells that remain in the area after surgery, radiation therapy may be recommended.
 It could also be given to the nearby lymph nodes.
 For women who had a modified radical mastectomy, it may or may not be recommended depending on the size of the tumor, whether it has spread to lymph nodes and how many lymph nodes.

-• External radiation therapy comes from a large machine outside the body.
+• External Radiation Therapy comes from a large machine outside the body.
 Treatments will be given at a hospital or clinic for treatment and last five days a week for four to six weeks.
 External radiation is the most common type used for breast cancer.

-The radiation oncologists at Cancer Care Centers of Brevard also offer a more advanced approach called hypofractionated radiation therapy that gives the same dose of radiation in a shorter time period.
-Instead of a 6-8 week course of radiation therapy, the same results can be achieved in 4-5 weeks by giving a higher dose of radiation at each treatment.
 The specific number of treatment sessions depends on where the cancer is located, size, and the patient’s overall health condition.
 The shorter course of radiation treatments is made possible through more advanced delivery methods.
 By using the technology to precisely aim the rays of radiation, the cancerous cells are treated with a higher dose while sparing nearby organs and tissues.

 Hormone Therapy to Treat Breast Cancer